 Arranging your schedule

 We work flexibly.
-Some like starting at 5AM, other don’t.
-Our experience has taught us that aspiring journalists are ambitious enough not to need to be told much.
+Some like starting at 5AM, others don’t.
+Our experience has taught us that aspiring journalists are ambitious enough not to be told much.

 How to intern